Fusulinidae

-The Fusulinidae is a family of fusulinacean foraminifera from the upper Carboniferous (Lower Pennsylvanian, Morrowan) to the Upper Permian (Guadalupian), tests of which are fusiform to subcylindrical with walls of two to four layers.
+The Fusulinidae is a family of fusulinoidean foraminifera from the upper Carboniferous (Lower Pennsylvanian, Morrowan) to the Upper Permian (Guadalupian), tests of which are fusiform to subcylindrical with walls of two to four layers.
 Are planispirally coiled throughout or with early whorls at a distinct angle to the later plane of coiling.
 Septa, flat to well fluted; tunnel, single; chomata variable in development.

 Taxonomy

 The Fusulinidae is divided into the following subfamilies, ordered as in Loeblich and Tappan, 1988.